breezekiller789/Path_Finding_Visualized/README.md

 ### Make your own board

-You can modify the board size by changing the ROW variable inside main()
+You can modify the board size by changing the ROW variable inside main(), enjoy:))

 ## Author